-The ATOS readability formula is a research-proven tool to guide students to appropriate-level books.
+The ATOS readability formula guides students to appropriate-level books.
 Confirmed as a valid and reliable text complexity measure for the Common Core Standards, ATOS takes into account the most important predictors of text complexity—average sentence length, average word length, and word difficulty level.
 The results are provided in a grade-level scale that is easy to use and understand.

 How is text complexity determined?